 In each grade, the item pool was grouped into three bins based on relative frequency.
 In kindergarten, words rated as one of the 50 most frequent words by both Kučera & Francis (1967) and Lund & Burgess (1996) were placed in the first bin, words with a frequency rating between 51 and 300 were placed in the second bin, and words with a frequency rating between 301 and 1,000 were placed in the third bin.
+In Grade 1, words rated as one of the 50 most frequent words by both Kučera & Francis (1967) and Lund & Burgess (1996) were placed in the third bin.
 In Grade 1, words rated as one of the 50 most frequent words by both Kučera & Francis (1967) and Lund & Burgess (1996) were placed in the first bin, words with a frequency rating between 51 and 1,000 were placed in the second bin, and words with a frequency rating between 1,001 and 2,500 were placed in the third bin.

 In Grade 2, words rated as one of the 300 most frequent words by both Kučera & Francis (1967) and Lund & Burgess (1996) were placed in the first bin, words with a frequency rating between 301 and 2,500 were placed in the second bin, and words with a frequency rating between 2,501 and 5,000 were placed in the third bin.
-In Grade 3, words rated as one of the 1,000 most frequent words by both Kučera & Francis (1967) and Lund & Burgess (1996) were placed in the first bin, words with a frequency rating between 1,001 and 5,000 were placed in the second bin, and words with a frequency rating between 5,001 and 7,500 were placed in the third bin.
+In Grade 3, words rated as one of the 1,000 most frequent words by both Kučera & Francis (1967) and Lund & Burgess (1996) were placed in the first bin, words with a frequency rating between 1,001 and 5,000 were placed in the second bin, and words 5,000 were placed in the first bin, words with a frequency rating between 1,001 and 5,000 were placed in the second bin, and words with a frequency rating between 5,001 and 7,500 were placed in the third bin.

 Items were then assigned a random number using the default random number generator available in the statistical programming language R (R Core Team, 2018) and arranged by frequency bin and random number.
-In kindergarten, the 15 words in the first frequency bin with the lowest random numbers were selected as the top three rows of the form, the 35 words in the second frequency bin with the lowest random numbers were selected as the next seven rows, and the 35 words in the third frequency bin with the lowest random numbers were selected as the last seven rows.
-In Grade 1, the 15 words in the first frequency bin with the lowest random numbers were selected as the top three rows of the form, the 45 words in the second frequency bin with the lowest random numbers were selected as the next nine rows, and the 45 words in the third frequency bin with the lowest random numbers were selected as the last nine rows.
+In kindergarten, the 15 words in the first frequency bin with the lowest random numbers were selected as the top three rows of the form, the 35 words in the second frequency bin with the lowest random numbers were selected as the numbers were selected as the next seven rows, and the 35 words in the third frequency bin with the lowest random numbers were selected as the last seven rows.
+In Grade 1, the 15 words in the first frequency bin with the lowest random numbers were selected as the top three rows of the form, the 45 words in the second frequency bin with the lowest random numbers were selected as the next numbers were selected as the top three rows of the form, the 45 words in the second frequency bin with the lowest random numbers were selected as the next nine rows, and the 45 words in the third frequency bin with the lowest random numbers were selected as the next nine rows.